Leading-AI-IO/depth-and-velocity/README_en.md

 We need a new operating system.<br>
 We call it **"Depth & Velocity."**<br>

-## The Framework: The 10:80:10 Rule

-**Depth & Velocity** is a methodology that fundamentally redefines who does what in new business development.

-- **The First 10% (The Will):** Only humans can define the "Why."
-It takes something close to obsession to give a project its initial momentum.
-- **The Middle 80% (The Acceleration):** Research, analysis, prototyping, coding, and validation.
-AI agents handle all of it.
-What used to take months now takes days.
-- **The Last 10% (The Decision):** Humans decide whether to ship.
-Ethical responsibility.
-The courage to launch — and the courage to kill.

-## Three Principles

-### 1. Don't think, then build.
-Build, then think.

-Stop polishing your business plan.
-Build a working prototype on Day 1.
-The prototype will teach you what the market actually wants.
-AI has made this possible at near-zero cost.

-### 2. Manage context, not tasks.

-Throw away your Gantt charts.
-What matters in the AI era is **context** — meeting logs, user interviews, market signals.
-Feed everything into a "Project Brain."
-AI agents will retrieve what's needed instantly.

-### 3. Hack the boardroom.

-The biggest killer of corporate innovation is not the market.
-It is the **approval gate.** Executives reject what they cannot feel.
-Don't bring a slide deck — bring a working app on a smartphone.
-The room shifts from critique to excitement.

 ## Read the Manifesto

 The full methodology is available in two languages: